 - 1 teaspoon granulated sugar

 - 1- 1 1/2 cup Granny Smith apples chopped about 1 - 2 apples

 - 6 tablespoons salted butter

 - confectioner's sugar

 - In a large bowl, add eggs, milk, vanilla, and sugar.
 Mix with a hand mixer on medium speed for 30-60 seconds until well combined and fluffy.
 Or blend in a blender.

-- Add flour and mix again until batter is smooth.
+- Add flour and salt and mix again until batter is smooth.